tango-controls/pytango/doc/green.rst

 Currently, in version 8.1, only :class:`DeviceProxy` has been modified to work in a green cooperative way.
-If the work is found to be useful, the same can be implemented in the future for :class:`AttributeProxy` and even to :class:`Database`.
+If the work is found to be useful, the same can be implemented in the future for :class:`AttributeProxy`, :class:`Database`, :class:`Group` or even in the server side.

 You can set the PyTango green mode at a global level.
 Set the environment variable :envvar:`PYTANGO_GREEN_MODE` to either *futures* or *gevent*